We are here to offer help and advice to the farming community in Monmouthshire.

 Phone: 01633 644121

 We will maintain a register of all dogs that have been reported to us as found and/or impounded by our holding kennels.
-Please contact us on 01633 644705 or Whitewall Kennels on 01633 880362 to check if your dog is being held there.
+Please contact Newport City Dogs Home on 01633 656656 to check if your dog is being held there.

 Owners are legally required to ensure that their dog wears a collar and tag detailing the owner’s name and address.
-Permanent methods of identification, such as a microchip or tattoo, in addition to a collar, are also highly recommended.
+It is now the law that all dogs must be microchipped by the ages of 8 weeks and the details kept up to date.
 Owners must keep their dogs under control at all times and not allow them to stray or foul pavements or public areas.